-After showing his winemaking talent at Cía de Vinos Telmo Rodríguez, where he had the chance to work in many different wine regions, Juan Antonio Ponce chose to return to Iniesta, his hometown in Cuenca (Castilla La Mancha), and try his luck with tannic Bobal, arguably one of Spain’s most difficult red varieties to work with.
+After showing his winemaking talent at Cía de Vinos Telmo Rodríguez, where he had the chance to work in many different wine regions, Juan Antonio Ponce chose to return to Iniesta, his hometown in Cuenca (Castilla La Mancha), and try his luck with Bobal, a tannic variety and arguably one of Spain’s most difficult red grapes to work with.
 He also started recovering local grapes like Albilla and Moravia Agria in DO Manchuela.

 Yields are moderate and they pick grapes earlier than the average in the area to keep Bobal’s distinctive harsh tannins under control.
 Fermentation takes place in wooden vats with relatively short maceration times.
 After careful and precise pressings, wines are aged in large 600-litre barrels and/or large oak vats.
 If tannins are still harsh, thick lees are not removed in order to obtain creaminess and offset Bobal’s robust character.
 According to Juan Antonio, the goal is “to make clean, simple, direct wines with no make-up on them.”

-A step above is PF (10,000 bottles, around €15 in Spain), which stands for pie franco (ungrafted) in Spanish, is sourced from a deep, sandy, phylloxera-free plot.
-This is a full-bodied red displaying balance and consistency with lots of black fruit and aromatic herbs.
-The two top single-vineyard reds, La Casilla Estrecha and Pino (both of them around €21 in Spain) come from granite and limestone soils respectively.
-Both are full of character and will notably benefit from some further bottle aging.
+A step above is PF (12,000 bottles, around €15 in Spain), which stands for pie franco (ungrafted in Spanish) and is sourced from a deep, sandy, phylloxera-free plot.
+This full-bodied red is balanced and consistent with lots of black fruit and aromatic herbs.
+The two single-vineyard reds La Estrecha and Pino (3,000 bottles each, both of them around €21 in Spain) come from granite and limestone soils respectively.
+Both are full of character and will notably benefit from some further bottle ageing.